MicrosoftDocs/azure-docs/articles/active-directory/external-identities/one-time-passcode.md

 > [!NOTE]
 >
-> - If the email one-time passcode feature has been enabled in your tenant and you turn it off, any guest users who have redeemed a one-time passcode will not be able to sign in.
+> If the email one-time passcode feature has been enabled in your tenant and you turn it off, any guest users who have redeemed a one-time passcode will not be able to sign in.
 You can delete the guest user and reinvite them so they can sign in again using another authentication method.
->
-> - If you enable or disable the email one-time passcode feature in your tenant, the option to **Automatically enable email one-time passcode for guests in March 2021** will no longer be available.

 ### To disable the email one-time passcode feature